How Safe is my Information with my Attorney?

 The IRS Restructuring and Reform Act of 1998 expanded the protection of confidentiality to certain communications with accountants and other federally authorized tax practitioners to the same extent as the common-law protection accorded to communications with an attorney.
 The privilege applies in any non-criminal tax proceeding.
 But beware, if the proceeding you’re involved in is a criminal investigation then your CPA or Enrolled Agent can be forced to testify against you and forced to turn over your confidential records!

 The bottom line?
 If there is even the slightest indication of IRS criminal wrong-doing, you’d better use a lawyer.
-Anything you tell me, John Ellsworth, remains confidential as I am a tax audit attorney.
+Anything you tell me, Andrew Gordon, remains confidential as I am a tax audit attorney.
 Not so with other “tax professionals.”